jasoncable/i-can-program-too/manuscript/Chapter08.md

 ## Access Modifiers and Accessibility Types

-In general practice, you will use `public` and `private` about 99% of the time.
-The full list here because the modifiers generally come up in job interviews.
-The idea behind access modifiers make sense, but in practice, they are nothing but annoying.
+In general practice, you will use `public` and `private` about 90% of the time.
+The idea behind access modifiers make sense, but in practice, they can be very annoying.
 The reason to have access modifiers:

 * Enforce consistent use of APIs
 * Prevent use of undocumented APIs